James Coigly: Arrest, trial and execution

 On 28 February 1798, betrayed by the informer Samuel Turner, Coigly was apprehended in a party with O'Connor, Benjamin Binns, and John Allen as they were about to embark from Margate on a Channel crossing to France.
-Coilgy had begged O'Connor to come with to Paris replace Edward Lewins, the official Uited Irish envoy, upon whom he had misplaced the suspicion that should identified Turner.
+Coilgy had begged O'Connor to come with him to Paris to replace Edward Lewins, the official United Irish envoy, upon whom he had misplaced the suspicion that should identify Turner.

 Brought before the Privy Council, Coigly (or O'Coigley as he was commonly referred to in reports) denied under questioning from William Pitt ever being a member of the Corresponding Society, the Whig Club or "any other of the political societies" in England or to have ever attended their meetings.
-The arrests and the appearance of the prisoners before the Privy Council caused great excitement and occasioned, on grounds of conspiracy with France, the arrest, in a raid on Oliver Bond's house in Dublin, of almost the entire Leinster directory of the United Irishmen, and a round up of English radicals extending to Manchester, Leicester and Birmingham.
+The arrests and the appearance of the prisoners before the Privy Council caused great excitement and occasioned, on grounds of conspiracy with France, the arrest, in a raid on Oliver Bond's house in Dublin, of almost the entire Leinster directory of the United Irishmen, and a round-up of English radicals extending to Manchester, Leicester and Birmingham.

 O'Connor impressed the jurors with an appearance on his behalf by Charles James Fox, Lord Moria and Richard Brinsley Sheridan other Whig luminaries, while mounting a defence in which he was reprimanded by the judge for prejudicing the case of the other defendants.
 In Coigly's coat pocket had been found what proved to be the only admissible evidence of treason, an address from "The Secret Committee of England’" to the Directory of France.
-While its suggestion of a mass movement primed to welcome Napoleon, the "hero of Italy", was scarcely credible, it was proof that Coigly intent was to invite and encourage a French invasion.
+While its suggestion of a mass movement primed to welcome Napoleon, the "hero of Italy", was scarcely credible, it was proof that Coigly's intent was to invite and encourage a French invasion.
 Coigly refused the offer of his life in return for implicating his fellow defendants who were acquitted.
 He had also refused an offer from John Binns to take the blame for the seditious address.